Aaron Solo: Professional wrestling career

 At AEW Double Or Nothing (2021), he participated in the Casino Battle Royal.
 On August 10, 2022 he was defeated by his former partner Ricky Starks at Quake by the Lake.

 Personal life

-Solo was previously engaged to fellow professional wrestler Bayley, whom he met in 2010.
+Solow is of Filipino descent, and in 2011 was a founding member of the independent Pinoy Boyz tag-team.
+He was born in San Francisco, and grew up in South San Francisco.
+He is a 2005 graduate of El Camino High School.
+In 2016, Solow announced his engagement to fellow professional wrestler Pamela Martinez (best known as Bayley), having met in 2010.
 The engagement was called off on February 21, 2021.